Can Cats Take Human Antibiotics: Why You Need a Vet's Guidance

 Signs Your Cat Is Having an Allergic Reaction to Antibiotics

-Call your vet right away if your cat shows signs of an allergic reaction:
+Call your vet right away if your cat shows signs of an allergic reaction.
+The signs of an allergic reaction include:

 • Severe skin rash